I know that some won’t read this blog.

 I recall writing an editorial about being a victim of crime, and reading it to my Mother.
 She gave me a threatening look, which I knew well.
 She had been telling me, as long as I could remember that I wasn’t to tell what happened in my family.

-Once she learned about my assault, she apparently felt the need to protect the 17 year old felon who assaulted me as well.
+Once she learned about my sexual abuse, she apparently felt the need to protect the primary culprit, her husband and the family breadwinner.
 When she wasn’t doing this, she was insisting that it was ‘all in my mind.’

 I remember three months after my college assault, crying while talking over the phone to my paternal great grandmother.
 About how I was having flashbacks, and basically still could not function.
 How I was failing my classes.
 How I kept thinking that I saw my attacker every time I went anywhere.
 (It didn’t help that he was released from jail after his arrest and began to stalk me at my new apartment.)